wei-shen-wang/PoDemFan_N-detect_ATPG_Test_Compression/README.md

 ```
 ## PODEM

-Implement and modify the PODEM algorothim to generate patterns for transition delay fault.
+Implement and modify the PODEM algorithm to generate patterns for transition delay fault.
 This part is done by [Hsin-Tzu Zhang](https://github.com/EE08053).

 ## PODEM V1 + FAN V2